ksachin123/ai_research_draft_generator/docs/06_functional_requirements.md

 - I can upload earnings transcripts, press releases, and other documents
 - I can specify the type of document I'm uploading
 - The system processes the document and shows progress
+- The system automatically performs initial analysis after upload completion
-- I can see when processing is complete and successful
+- I can see when processing and initial analysis are complete
 - I receive error messages if processing fails

-#### US-005: Generating Draft Analysis
+#### US-004a: Reviewing Initial Analysis
 **As an** investment analyst
-**I want to** generate draft analysis of new information
+**I want to** review the system's initial analysis of uploaded documents
-**So that** I can quickly create research updates
+**So that** I can validate findings before committing to full report generation

 **Acceptance Criteria**:
-- I can select a processed document for analysis
+- I can see a structured analysis summary immediately after document processing
-- I can specify the type of analysis I want (earnings update, etc.)
-- I can select focus areas for the analysis
-- The system generates structured draft content within 3 minutes
-- The draft highlights only NEW and CHANGED information
+- The analysis highlights key changes vs. existing research
+- I can see new information that wasn't previously covered
-- I can see source citations for all generated content
+- I can view confidence levels and source citations for each finding

-#### US-006: Reviewing and Refining Drafts
+- I can see potential impact on investment thesis
+- I can identify areas that need further investigation or clarification

+#### US-005: Approving Analysis and Generating Draft Report
 **As an** investment analyst
+**I want to** approve initial analysis and trigger detailed report generation
+**So that** I can get comprehensive research drafts based on validated insights

+**Acceptance Criteria**:
+- I can review and approve the initial analysis findings
+- I can modify analysis parameters or focus areas before final report generation
+- I can add custom notes or observations to guide report generation
+- I can trigger full report generation with one click after approval
+- The system generates a detailed structured report within 3 minutes
+- The report expands on initial analysis with deeper context and implications
+- I can see all source citations and confidence indicators in the final report

+#### US-006: Managing Analysis Workflow
+**As an** investment analyst
+**I want to** manage multiple document analyses and their progression states
+**So that** I can efficiently handle multiple documents and track their status

+**Acceptance Criteria**:
+- I can see a list of all uploaded documents and their analysis states
+- I can identify documents that are "Analysis Ready" vs. "Report Generated"
+- I can save analysis for later report generation if needed
+- I can modify or re-run analysis on previously processed documents
+- I can delete documents and their associated analyses
+- I can view historical analyses and generated reports

+#### US-007: Reviewing and Refining Generated Reports
+**As an** investment analyst
-**I want to** review and edit generated drafts
+**I want to** review and edit generated draft reports
 **So that** I can ensure accuracy and add my professional judgment

 **Acceptance Criteria**:
-- I can preview the generated draft in a readable format
+- I can preview the generated report in a readable format
-- I can see side-by-side comparison with source documents
+- I can see side-by-side comparison with source documents and analysis
-- I can edit the draft content before saving
+- I can edit the report content before saving
-- I can export the draft to PDF or text format
+- I can export the report to PDF or text format
-- I can save drafts for future reference and editing
+- I can save reports for future reference and editing
+- I can track the evolution from initial analysis to final report

 ### 5.3 Epic: System Overview and Management

-#### US-007: Company Portfolio Overview
+#### US-008: Company Portfolio Overview
 **As an** investment analyst
 **I want to** see an overview of all my companies and their status
 **So that** I can prioritize my work and identify what needs attention